Explore the medieval world through its art in one of the best preserved medieval cities in Europe

-You'll explore the extraordinarily rich material legacy of the period, including the shaping of urban structures, places of worship, sites of government, and universities.
-You'll be able to study in one of the best preserved medieval cities in Europe.
+You'll explore the extraordinarily rich material legacy of the period, including urban structures, places of worship, sites of government, and universities.
+At York you'll be able to study in one of the best preserved medieval cities in Europe.

-Our flexible course enables you to learn about art geographically across much of Europe and the Islamic world, and particularly the material culture of the British Isles.
-You can investigate a wide variety of art objects and their related visual practices, take modules from related disciplines, as well as a module that is jointly taught in collaboration with our partners (eg the Tate or the V&A).
+Our flexible course enables you to learn about art geographically across much of Europe and the Islamic world.
+You can investigate a wide variety of art objects and their related visual practices, and take modules from related disciplines.

-We have developed successful partnerships with museums, churches and galleries which will enrich your medieval studies and may offer you placement opportunities and privileged access to collections of medieval art.
+We have developed successful partnerships with museums, churches and galleries that will enrich your studies, and may offer you placement opportunities and privileged access to collections of medieval art.

 Studying for an MA has allowed me the freedom to independently research topics I find intriguing, and through this independent study it has encouraged me to form my own opinions and question the secondary literature, as well as scrutinise the primary sources themselves.Eleanor, MA in History of Art (Medieval Art & Medievalisms)Read more about the course from Eleanor.